-How Buying Works on Paxful.com?
+How does Buying Work on Paxful.com?

 We received this generous offer because we were not able to buy with FJD: receiving barely 61% of what we would pay in USD.

-How Selling Works on Paxful.com?
+How does Selling work on Paxful.com?

 The site has an internal reputation system.
 This system allows users to rate their experience with each other during a trade.
 Once a particular vendor has reached 50 trades with more than 20 different partners and if he has high responsiveness and his success score is over 33%, he can apply to become a verified vendor.
 The feature is only available to Europeans, Australians, Canadians, and Americans.
-The verification process takes up-to seven days.
+The verification process takes up to seven days.
 Also, the requirements have had slight changes since the platform launch.
 Check the corresponding entry on the Paxful knowledge base here to read more about the process.

 Paxful has solid security measures in place to safeguard the Bitcoins in your wallet and they also partnered with BitGo in order to secure its hot wallet by using multi-sig.

 Keep in mind that these measures aren’t impenetrable and that a talented, motivated hacker can still potentially get into your account.
-There are no reports the site been ever hacked.
+There are no reports the site has been ever hacked.
 However, according to Cointelegraph, one of its founders was recently arrested on weapons and drugs charges.

-The site also has a review system, which is similar to ones used at Amazon and eBay.
+The site also has a review system, which is similar to the ones used at Amazon and eBay.
 This system is a good way to identify trustworthy and reliable sellers because you can tell, at a glance, how many transactions a seller has completed, as well as the number of positive and negative comments left by buyers.

 There are also some accusations on Bitcointalk against the site itself that claim funds to have disappeared from wallets with no reason given by customer support.
 Here is one started by the legendary users irfan_pak10, and a second one started by also legendary user kashish948, both active members of the forum.
 Someone suggested on one of those threads it was BitGo’s fault, yet the reputation of Paxful seems to be mixed.

 Paxful added a “reviews” section to their site as a strategy to improve their image.
-In this section positive reviews from their own users are highlighted.
+In this section, positive reviews from their own users are highlighted.
 The page is just another testimonial page.
 Its credibility is no higher than that of the company itself.

-- A wide variety of currencies accepted
+- A lot of scammers